Engee documentation

 Details

-The normal direction of an array, specified as x, y, or z.
+The normal direction of the array, specified as x, y, or z.

-Elements of planar arrays lie in a plane orthogonal to the selected array normal direction.
+The elements of flat arrays lie in a plane orthogonal to the selected direction of the array normal.

 x

-The elements of the array lie in the yz-plane.
-All element height vectors are directed along the x axis.
+The elements of the array are in yz-planes.
+All the height vectors of the elements are directed along the x axis.

 y

 The elements of the array lie in the zx-plane.
-All the elements' range vectors are directed along the y-axis.
+All the high beam vectors of the elements are directed along the y-axis.

 z

 The elements of the array lie in the xy-plane.
-All the far light vectors of the elements are directed along the z-axis.
+All the high beam vectors of the elements are directed along the z axis.

 Dependencies

-To enable this parameter, set the Geometry parameters to URA or UCA.
+To enable this parameter, set the Geometry parameter to URA or `UCA'.

 Values